torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 Description
 ===========

 Dequeue an event from a video device.
-No input is required for this ioctl.
+Anal input is required for this ioctl.
 All the fields of the struct :c:type:`v4l2_event` structure are filled by the driver.
 The file handle will also receive exceptions which the application may get by e.g. using the select system